Australia–Lithuania relations: Migration

 The first Lithuanians came to Australia after the suppression of the November Uprising of 1830–1831, with small groups engaged in the manufacturing industry.
 In 1929 the Australian Lithuanian Society was founded in Sydney and by 1933, it had approximately 100 members.
 In 1939 approximately 1,000 Lithuanians lived in Australia.
 In 1950 the Australian Lithuanian Society was replaced by the Australian Lithuanian Community (Australijos Lietuvių Bendruomenė – ALB).

 The occupation of Lithuania from 1940 and the end of the war in Europe in 1945, resulted in a significant influx of refugees to Australia.
-Between 1947 and 1952, approximately 10,000 Lithuanian refugees arrived in Australia as displaced persons under the supervision of the International Refugee Organisation.
+Between 1947 and 1952, approximately 10,000 Lithuanian refugees arrived in Australia as displaced persons under the supervision of the International Refugee Organization.
 The first voyage under Arthur Calwell's Displaced Persons immigration program, was that of the General Stuart Heintzelman in 1947.
 Of the 843 immigrants on the Heintzelman, 439 were Lithuanian.

 Australia is host to one of the largest communities of Lithuanians abroad, with 2,582 people having Lithuania as their country of origin, and 19,430 people identified as being of Lithuanian ancestry, in the 2021 Australian Census.